Shibi17/resume-screening-app/README.md

 # resume-screening-app
-# 🤖 AI Resume Ranking System
+# 🤖 Resume Ranking System

 ### 🚀 Overview
-The **AI Resume Ranking System** is a smart Streamlit-based web app that evaluates and ranks candidates based on their **AI-generated scores**.
+The **Resume Ranking System** is a smart Streamlit-based web app that evaluates and ranks candidates based on their **generated scores**.
 It visualizes candidate performance, filters by score, and automatically determines whether each candidate is **Selected ✅** or **Not Selected ❌**.

 ---